 The mission of the Marvin K. Peterson Library is to support the academic programs of the University by providing information, resources, and a wide range of library services.

-This Libguide explains the print and electronic course reserves services available to the University's faculty, and the course reserves policy that guides these services.
+This Libguide explains the print and electronic course reserves service available to the University's faculty and the course reserves policy that guides this service.

 Upon request, library staff will photocopy and scan material from our collection that is to be placed on print or electronic course reserves.
-We will also move links to the course reserves readings to the instructor's course in Blackboard.
+We will also upload files to the course reserves readings for the instructor's course in Blackboard.

 Faculty are responsible for evaluating whether the use of a copyrighted work requires permission from the copyright holder or falls under fair use.
 Library staff can assist you with this process.
 If copyright permission must be obtained, it is the instructor's responsibility for obtaining copyright permission and for paying any associated fees.